dameonc13/ResponsivePortfolio/README.md

 with links to each page and the my name in the header.

-The about page in the body contains an image and short poem that was started based on the picture, which is something i like to do in my spare time.
+The about page in the body contains an profile image and short funny poem, which is something I like to do in my spare time.
 It's something interesting about me you can

 say.